maierav/sensation/intro.md

 ### Ontology

+We talked already about how philosophers call thinking about the limits of what we can know _epistemology_.
+Thinking about that what  exists is called _ontology_.
+Together, these two types of thinking form an interplay of that which exists (the ontic) and what we can know about it (the epistemic).
+Our perception seems to be neither - it is not knowledge and it does not seem to be what really exists, so we call thinking about our perception _phenomenology_.

+Naive realism, in a way, is a simple epistemology where phenomenology is equated with ontology, Realizing that we do not perceive the world as it is leads to a more sophisticated epistemology that differentiates between our phenomenology and ontology.
+But what can we know about ontology?
+Metaphorically speaking, if our phenomenology is akin to the shadows seen by the prisoner's in Plato's Cave, how can we find out what is actually going on outside the cave?

+If naive realism is problematic, which other worldviews are there that might be more convincing?
+You might immediately think about science, especially since we argued for its strength above.
+And, indeed, the scientific worldview differs widely from naive realism.
+However, as we will see, there actually are a large variety of very different worldviews that all claim to be compatible with science.
+And many of these diverging worldviews that base themselves off science differ in how they think about perception!

 % The scientific worldview
 :::{figure} images/scientific_view.png
 :label: fig:scientific_view
 :alt: The scientific worldview
 :width: 90%

-Figure: The scientific worldview.
+The scientific worldview.
 Rather than equating our perception with the world, scientists see the world as a complex dynamic system following mathematical laws, much of which is not directly perceived, and some of it not perceivable at all.
 The challenge then becomes to _explain_ how the world of our perception relates and comes about from the physical world.
 :::